1. Our Commitment to Privacy

 2. The Information We Collect

-At the time you register on our site, we may collect and store your name, email address, mailing address, and other personally-identifying information.
+At the time you register on our site or otherwise provide information to us through our site, we may collect and store your name, email address, mailing address, and other personally-identifying information.
 The user information we collect is categorized as follows:

 - Application Information — information that you provide to us through our website and through other means.
 Examples include your email address, mailing address, including zip code, and phone number.